newaetech/phywhispererusb/README.md

 # PhyWhisperer-USB

 What is this thing?
 This is a hardware trigger for FI or SCA, which triggers on the USB phy.
+Be sure to read the documentation at http://phywhispererusb.readthedocs.io/ as well!

 ## Get a PhyWhisperer-USB